Welcome to Our Blog on the Camino Portuguese

 - Portugal is all about Fatima and less about Santiago – the little blue arrows of the Fatima trail are one of your main indicators of your direction too – whether you are going with them or against them – if you get lost follow the little blue arrows and rest assured you are on your way

-- along this line of thinking, if you have the time and opportunity, then chose to go to Fatima - from our experience far more people traverse Portugal en route to Fatima than Santiago, it is central to the nation's faith and culture and we wish that we had visited to understand better....
+- along this line of thinking, if you have the time and opportunity, then choose to go to Fatima - from our experience, far more people traverse Portugal en route to Fatima than Santiago, it is central to the nation's faith and culture and we wish that we had visited to understand better....

 With all of that said, while hiking from Lisbon to Porto is certainly a different experience than we experienced on the Camino Frances in Spain, the trek from Porto to Santiago is very similar to our previous experiences on The Way in the past.
 T

-he beautiful city of Porto rather than Lisbon is the site where most pilgrims along the Camino Portuguese begin their trek – and it is like a culture shock for those who started in Lisbon or before hand.
-There are more pilgrims, more amenities, and of course all of this is accompanied by the reintroduction of the race for the bed each day, but also a more social atmosphere between pilgrims.
+he beautiful city of Porto rather than Lisbon is the site where most pilgrims along the Camino Portuguese begin their trek – and it is like a culture shock for those who started in Lisbon or beforehand.
+There are more pilgrims and more amenities, and of course, all of this is accompanied by the reintroduction of the race for the bed each day, but also a more social atmosphere between pilgrims.

 The Camino Portuguese is an amazing experience and hopefully anyone who treks out onto it enjoys it for what it is - a route which has its own highlights and challenges different from the Camino Frances.